 Lab grown diamonds begin their life as a carbon seed.
 Just like seedlings blossom into flowers in a greenhouse, carbon seeds transform into beautiful diamonds in a lab.
 Over time, intense conditions like heat and pressure crystallize the carbon into a remarkable diamond.

-How long does it take to grow a diamond?
+How long does it take to grow a lab created diamond?
 Only a few weeks.

 Of course, the time it takes to grow a diamond will shape the size of it, but the processes are relatively similar.
 The result is an extraordinary diamond full of fire, brilliance and scintillation.